 Service Innovation as a tool to transform SMEs & deliver responsible growth

-Innovation through associated services consists of implementing solutions focus on uses of a product or the offer.
-It intends to bring more value to its customers/users.
+This GP is consists of implementing solutions focus on the uses of a product or the offer.
+It intends to bring more value to its customers.

 The process is structured in 3 phases: understand, imagine, define.